Achilles

 Scott Sinkler is an Emmy award-winning producer/director and director of photography with more than thirty years of experience.

-In the 1980s Sinkler produced and directed the documentary Inside Life Outside, which chronicled the lives of a group of homeless people living in a shantytown on New York’s Lower East Side over two and a half years.
-That film was selected for the Whitney Biennial and is currently in the permanent collection of the Museum of Modern Art.
-His films have won many awards at international film festivals, and have aired on US and foreign TV networks.
+In the 1980s Sinkler produced and directed the documentary Inside Life Outside, which chronicled the lives of a group of homeless people living in a shantytown on New York’s Lower East Side over a two and a half year period.
+That film was selected for the 1989 Whitney Biennial and is in the permanent collection of the Museum of Modern Art.
+Sinkler’s films have won many awards at international film festivals, have aired on US and foreign TV networks and have been rented and purchased by hundreds of universities, libraries and organizations.

-He has written for books and magazines on documentary filmmaking and periodically gives a master class in documentary camerawork at New York University.
+He has written for books and magazines on documentary filmmaking and has given master classes in documentary cinematography at New York University.